ashu303093/Face_Recognition_System/README.md

 # Face_Recognition_System
-In this project we have basically created a Attendence Based Recognition Sysytem Desktop App.
+In this project we have basically created a Vision Based Attendence Sysytem Desktop App.

 ## Requirements:
 1.Image data